 Long known as the Condon Museum, the paleontology collections include the personal fossil collection of Thomas Condon, first professor of Geology and Natural Sciences at UO in 1876.

 Most of the specimens are fossil mammals, although significant numbers of other vertebrates, invertebrates, plants, and microfossils are also housed.
-The majority of fossils are from the Tertiary of Oregon, including:
+The majority of fossils are from Oregon, including:

 - The John Day Fossil Beds